ibm-cloud-docs/watson-knowledge-studio/preannotation.md

     Pre-annotation is applied to individual documents without regard for the various document sets that a document might belong to.
 A document that overlaps between a selected document set and an unselected document set will be pre-annotated in both document sets.

-1. After you run the pre-annotator once, you can click **Apply This Pre-annotator** any time that you want to use it to pre-annotate additional document sets that you add to the corpus.

-    > **Restriction:** If you edit the type mapping definition of the {{site.data.keyword.nlushort}} pre-annotator, then you must re-create annotation tasks that include the pre-annotated document sets.
-Pre-annotation based on the changes that you make to the pre-annotator mapping definition cannot be applied to document sets that are already assigned to an annotation task.

 ### Results
 {: #wks_preannotnlu__export-warning}